 Sometimes it may be best just to give the bugs what they want: something sweet.
-Set up a bowl of sugar water or an open jar of jelly far from where you’re serving food.
+Set up a bowl of sugar water or a small plate with a spoonful of jam or jelly far from where you’re serving food.
 It’s much more likely that the bugs will go after something more sugary.

 While most people recommend candles to keep bugs away, lanterns are a much better option where food is being served.
 The smoke and scent of a candle can drift into food, making for an unpleasant dining experience.
 Lanterns, on the other hand, are just as effective at distracting bugs, and there are a lot of cheap and pretty ones that will create that perfect summer ambiance.

-Vela Large Moroccan Blue Glass Lantern, $26.99 on Amazon
+Vela Large Moroccan Blue Glass Lantern, $28.99 from Amazon

 Hang this in a handy spot, or simply set it on your table.